PublicDataWorks/complaint-manager/README.md

 ### Set docker hosts for Postgres db and Redis

-  * We depend on access to the local db container for running tests in our IDE
+  * We depend on access to the local db container for running tests in our IDE and also for running up/down migrations locally
   * We depend on access to the local redis instance for debugging purposes
   * Using your text editor of choice, edit ```/etc/hosts``` file to add the following lines after the first localhost:
     ```